wendell-kenneddy/mkd-view/README.md

 ## 📕 About

-MKDview is a simple Markdown viewer built with NextJS.
+MKDview is a simple Markdown editor built with NextJS.

 ---